Influences on Perception

 In the illustration below, read the colors of the words aloud. (not the words themselves).

 Most people find it difficult to remove the interference effect of the words when trying to state the colors.
-This is because the human becomes conditioned to recognize words without effort.
+This is because the human brain becomes conditioned to recognize words without effort.
 You see the meaning of the words without much effort.
 However, trying to name the color is not spontaneous.
 By easily recognizing the meaning causes your thoughts to go in a different direction.
 Because of that it requires more effort to name the color than it does to simply read the word.
 Your pattern of the expectation of reading words is so deeply embedded it cannot be turned off and creates the interference with the task of simply naming the colors.

 Context and circumstances